Table of Contents

 The stage of human development beyond eight completed weeks after fertilization.
 This is the stage after pregnancy has begun.
 Medically, the beginning of pregnancy is called implantation.

 The process wherein the fertilized egg implants in the uterine lining, and pregnancy medically begins.
 When a fertilized egg implants, the body begins to create pregnancy hormones to support the uterine lining.
 This is the hormone that is detected in a pregnancy test.
-Note: Prior to this phase, a pregnancy test will not work.
+Note: Without contraceptive use, about half of fertilized eggs do not implant.
+Prior to the implantation phase, a pregnancy test will not work.

 Life or “when life begins” ⚠️ (non-medical term; not neutral)